 What is true is that dogs and their owners will cross paths with strangers on a regular basis.
 Passersby, mail carriers, and visiting friends and family are just a few examples of people a dog might meet on any given day.

-The primary reason that dogs lash out or get overly excited around strangers is fear and anxiety.
+.
 Even dogs that seem giddy and jumpy are reacting out of uneasiness.
 The fix for this is a confident dog that can control itself in any situation.

 Abnormal Dog Behavior.
 Correct training